cnrancher/docs/content/rancher/v2.x/cn/configuration/projects/workloads/horitzontal-pod-autoscaler/_index.md

 ---
-title: Horizontal Pod Autoscaler
+title: 6 - HPA
-weight: 2300
+weight: 6
 ---

 Using the Kubernetes [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) feature (HPA), you can configure your cluster to automatically scale the services it's running up or down.